-- 1. The student must have a "B" average in completed high school courses; - 2.
-The student must have written approval (application and approval form available online at www.calhoun.edu) of his/her principal and the local superintendent of education; and - 3.
+- 1. The student must have a "B" average in completed high school courses; - The student must have written approval (application and approval form available online at www.calhoun.edu) of his/her principal and the local superintendent of education.
+In addition to the approval form, the student must provide a high school transcript - official or unofficial; and - 3.
 The student must be in grade 10, 11, or 12.